 Italian Tabernacle Frame

-Someone came into the shop and said it reminded him of Petra – the wedding-cake like stacking of pediment on pediment.
-I realised that the antiquity of Petra, ‘half as old as time’, is like our frame where the effect of time on something that was once very ‘fine’ and elegant, is itself, now part of the attraction of the object.
+Someone came into the shop and said it reminded him of Petra — the wedding cake- like stacking of pediment upon pediment.
+I realised that the antiquity of Petra, ‘half as old as time’, is like our frame where the effect of time on something that was once very ‘fine’ and elegant is, itself, now part of the attraction of the object.
 I am reminded also of the wonderful barley-twist columns in the cardo at Apamea in Syria.
 It is not just the Romanticism of a ruin, it is also the actual quality of the effect of time.

 We were recently asked to do some minor restorations to a frame for this painting by Bartolomeo Schedoni (1578-1615).
 The neo-Classical frame is not contemporary with the painting but of exceptional quality.
 I think that the frame is Roman? from about 1780/1800.

 All the ornament is carved and perfectly gilded.
 Particular care has been taken in the gilding and the contrast between flat and burnished areas — just look at the shell-like leaf on the burnished background below!Some two complete rows of ornament was missing — you can see the ‘shadow’ of something that was there in the photo above — we decided not to replace this.